 - 6.1.
 Most speaking up happens routinely through conversations with supervisors and line managers where challenges are raised and resolved quickly.
 We strive for a culture where that is normal, everyday practice and encourage you to explore this option it may well be the easiest and simplest way of resolving matters.
-Search on LINK for the A. Early Resolution Introduction LINK (nbt.nhs.uk) guidance on informal, compassionate, collaborative conversations. - 6.2.
-However, you have other options in terms of who you can speak up to, depending on what feels most appropriate to you: - Senior manager or director with responsibility for the subject matter you are speaking up about (contact details available on the intranet). - The Patient Safety team (PatientSafetyTeam@nbt.nhs.uk) - The Safeguarding team (safeguarding@nbt.nhs.uk) - Our People team:
+Search on LINK for the Early Resolution Framework for guidance on informal, compassionate, collaborative conversations. - 6.2.
+However, you have other options in terms of who you can speak up to, depending on what feels most appropriate to you: - Senior manager or director with responsibility for the subject matter you are speaking up about (contact details available on the intranet).

+- The Patient Safety team (PatientSafetyTeam@nbt.nhs.uk) - The Safeguarding team (safeguarding@nbt.nhs.uk) - Our People team: